rosierosierosebud/Mahou-Shoujo-Sakura-San/README.md

 If you want to launch it in its current state, you're going to need LOVE2D, which is a Lua framework.
 [Download LOVE2d here, if you so desire](https://love2d.org/)\
 \
 Again, though, please note that this is an unfinished project!
 The game has no exe yet, the above is just if you wanted to run it despite that.
+\
+As well as this, if you look through the code, you will see .bcfnt and .t3x files.
+These are actually formats for font and image files for the 3DS!
+This is because, originally, I was developing this game as a homebrew 3DS application.
+However, I've since switched it to PC for ease of use and, admittedly, ease of programming, because I ran into some annoying issues.
+In the future, I may make a 3DS port, though.